MinghuiChen43/awesome-deep-phenomena/README.md

   [[paper]](https://arxiv.org/abs/2002.08791)
   [[code]](https://github.com/izmailovpavel/understandingbdl)
   - Andrew Gordon Wilson, Pavel Izmailov.
   - Digest: We show that deep ensembles provide an effective mechanism for approximate Bayesian marginalization, and propose a related approach that further improves the predictive distribution by marginalizing within basins of attraction, without significant overhead.
-We also investigate the prior over functions implied by a vague distribution over neural network weights, explaining the generalization properties of such models from a probabilistic perspective.
+We also show that Bayesian model averaging alleviates double descent, resulting in monotonic performance improvements with increased flexibility.

 ### 2019